prsai/ibotg/README.md

 -------------

 * Tcl with picoirc library.
-* telegram-cli with an account configured (optional patch supplied to use history function)
+* telegram-cli with an account configured (optionally from my fork to use history function, see "Telegram-cli with history callbacks" section)
-* An IRC server, private recommended but can be public if it allows several connections from the same IP and there is not nick collision nor flood problems.
+* An IRC server, private recommended but can be public if it allows the requeriments of ibotg (see Notes section)
 * An IRC client.
 * Some means to access to the media files (see media support section).